creativecommons/cc-signals/README.md

 ## CC signals framework

-Using CC signals, a steward of a large collection of content can express a set of criteria that AI developers must meet.
+Using CC signals, a content steward can express a set of criteria that AI developers must meet.
 The criteria are organized around different dimensions of reciprocity, and are intended to drive meaningful, practical action.
 CC signals are designed to be interpretable by machines, as well as humans.

 ## CC signals